-> In the winter of 2016/17, München Tourismus collaborated with the University of Television and Film Munich (HFF) to launch an annual ideas competition for Munich as a travel destination.
-In 2019, Le Hof Media won the contract for 'The Unbelievabowls'.
+In the winter of 2016/17, München Tourismus collaborated with the University of Television and Film Munich (HFF) to launch an annual ideas competition for Munich as a travel destination.
+Le Hof Media won the contract for 'The Unbelievabowls', the newest spot.
 This makes it the third joint project between München Tourismus and the HFF.

-> The founders of Le Hof Media met when they were studying together.
+The founders of Le Hof Media met when they were studying together.
 Having produced their first student films together, Philip Hofmann and Jonas Lembeck got the idea for the start-up at the Oktoberfest.
 They formed their company the next day "still in their Lederhosen" (traditional Bavarian leather shorts).
 There is now a full-time team of five people – and they bring in other young professionals to work on larger projects.

 The founders see their company as an integrated media company: In the social-first age, they see the lines increasingly blurring between the production of content on the one hand, and the advertising market on the other.
 Le Hof Media thus produces everything under one roof, from the film content through to the associated campaign.

 Is Munich a good city to launch a business in?

 Philip: We think it's the best city ever.
 Munich is very diverse, both in terms of locations and the companies.
 It offers a good mix of talented young people and the most important companies in the sector.